 - Employment records detailing job roles and performance metrics.

-- Education transcripts, coursework details, and qualifications attained.
+- Education data, transcripts, coursework details, and qualifications attained.

 - Loan or credit payment histories showing repayment patterns over time.